Natasha Baker MBE is a Five time Paralympic Equestrian Champion & Five time European Champion

 The Paralympic Games

-In 2012 at the London Paralympic Games, Natasha’s childhood dream of winning a Paralympic gold medal became a reality.
+In 2012 at the London Paralympic Games, Natasha’s childhood dream of winning an equestrian Paralympic gold medal became a reality.

 Not satisfied with just one gold medal, Baker took another gold two days later in the Freestyle dressage setting another Paralympic record.